Newhall, Derbyshire: Newhall village

-The nearest railway station is in Burton upon Trent (Midland Mainline) servicing Birmingham, Nottingham, Newcastle upon Tyne, Cardiff, Hereford and Bristol.
+The nearest railway station is in Burton upon Trent.

 At one time there were over 60 public houses and off-licences in Newhall.
 One researcher has listed 37 of them.

 In 1971, Newhall was the centre of population for Great Britain.
 It was first calculated as being at Rodsley in 1901 and has spread south to be at Appleby Magna by the year 2000.

 There are two secondary schools, William Allitt Academy, and The Pingle Academy nearby in Swadlincote.

 Stanton and Newhall Parish

 Stanton is very small and is to the south west of Newhall near the A444.
 It is clearly separate from Newhall.
 The Repton parish borders the north, a section of Stapenhill parish is to the northwest, Linton parish is east and south with Church Gresley parish covering a small southern area.
 Swadlincote Parish is southwest and finally Midway parish links the northeast back up to Repton.
 Unlike Stanton, Newhall merges into Swadlincote and Midway.
 Roads define the parish boundaries.

 The population is around 7,300 (2001) A similar number for Midway and about a thousand less for Swadlincote.

 St John's Anglican Church is just off High Street.
 Stanton Methodist Church is on Park Road at the junction of the A444.
 St Peter's and St Paul’s Catholic Church is just inside the Swadlincote parish.
 High Street becomes Union Road and at the junction of Darklands Road it becomes Newhall Road.
 It is here also, that St Edward's Catholic Primary School and Catholic Club are found.